pulumi/compliance-policies/docs/public/index.md

 - /docs/guides/crossguard/premium-policies/
 ---

-Welcome to Pulumi Premium Policies, the latest addition to our Policy as Code offering.
-Designed exclusively for our Business Critical and select customers, Premium Policies take your infrastructure management to the next level.

-With a comprehensive coverage of AWS, Azure, Google, and Kubernetes, our Premium Policies provide an enhanced level of control and governance over your cloud resources.
+Pulumi Premium Policies, with a comprehensive coverage of AWS, Azure, Google, and Kubernetes, provide an enhanced level of control and governance over your cloud resources.
 Although Premium Policies are currently available in JavaScript and TypeScript, they can be used with Pulumi stacks written in any language.
 Pulumi Premium Policies empower you to enforce best practices, security standards,